deejaygraham/deejaygraham.github.io/src/content/posts/2016-10-28-tiny-asteroids-for-microbit.md

 alttext: microbit sorting hat
 ---

+## Update

+Marco sent me a message asking to use the explosion animation code in his [Starbit Commander II game](https://github.com/marc0janssen/Starbit-Commander-II) game for the microbit and he was nice enough to give me [credit in the post describing it](https://mjanssen.nl/2021/04/08/starbit-commander-ii/).

+## Introduction

 Asteroids is a game I used to love to play on the old Atari 2600 console.

 ![asteroids](/img/posts/tiny-asteroids-for-microbit/asteroids.webp)